laravel/docs/collections.md

 <a name="method-collapse"></a>
 #### `collapse()` {#collection-method}

-The `collapse` method collapses a collection of arrays into a flat collection:
+The `collapse` method collapses a collection of arrays into a single, flat collection:

     $collection = collect([[1, 2, 3], [4, 5, 6], [7, 8, 9]]);